About me

 South and North

 I trained as a teacher in psychoanalytical psychology during my German Teacher Degree studies in Poland and Hungarian Linguistics Studies at ELTE University in Budapest.
 Parallelly, I also studied American Studies and trained as a coach using insights from positive psychology.
 I find early childhood experiences and subconscious processes crucial for our work.
-However, if we aim to support healing, we need to respect our roots and the shadow while also allowing space for thriving and well-being.
+I have strong, contintental and UK roots in psychoanalysis, while I am fully aware of its oppressive legacy, too.
+I want to stress that I practice psychoanalysis in an anti-oppressive way.
+I work with past, but also present and future.
+If we aim to support healing, we need to respect our roots and the shadow while also allowing space for present and future thriving and well-being.
+That's how positive psychology fits into my integration.
 I appreciate the value of hopefulness, optimism and future-focused thinking.
-I am currently studying existential psychotherapy and slowly moving away from the oppressive legacy of psychoanalysis.
-However, I want to acknowledge all my psychoanalytical Elders and colleagues who continue to apply this approach in an anti-oppressive way today.
+Currently, I am studying existential psychotherapy.

 Liberation Psychologies

-- Social context - mental health issues are often caused by social structures like racism, poverty, and colonialism.
+- Social context - mental health issues are often caused by social structures.

 - Critical consciousness - people should be aware of the social forces that affect their lives.